gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

    is reported in the `best_solution.tsv` and `best_solution.txt` files.
    The ranking is performed as follow:

-   1. by the number of systems' components constituting the solution (most components first)
+   1. by the number of systems' components (hits) constituting the solution (most components first)
    2. by the number of systems (most systems in first)
    3. by the average of systems' wholeness
    4. by hits position.
 This criterion is mostly introduced to produce reproducible results between two runs.